ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Check that you have CMake installed on your Mac by typing `which cmake` in a terminal window from your `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/` directory.
 If you don't have it, then download the .dmg Mac installer for it from https://cmake.org/download/ , and then install it, following all instructions.
 After that, `which cmake` should find your installed CMake executable in `/usr/local/bin/cmake`.
+(But if `which cmake` from your `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/` directory **still** fails to find cmake after that, then try the command `sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install` and then hopefully after that, `which cmake` will successfully find the cmake command.)

 Then, navigate to `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/pred_src` and run

     $ cmake .
     $ make

 to compile the code found there.
+(If you happen to encounter errors such as "Could not find pkgConfig" and "Could not find package glib-2.0" after running `make` as above, then try downloading and installing [Homebrew](https://coolestguidesontheplanet.com/installing-homebrew-on-macos-sierra-package-manager-for-unix-apps/), and then running `brew install glib`, before trying `cmake .` and `make` again.)

 Once compiled, the following files must be made executable (`sudo chmod +x [file]`):

  * `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/predict.py`
  * `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/predict/predict.py`